 During the year ended December 31, 2020, Genius Group Ltd issued 36-month convertible loans in the principal amount of \$1.8 million which bear interest at rates between 10% to 12% per annum, payable quarterly, annually or at maturity depending upon the convertible note.
 The convertible notes were convertible at the end of the term at the market price and have been amended, at the option of the holder, to convert into our ordinary shares at the offering price of this offering, or remain outstanding without a conversion right until the end of the term.
 During the year ended 2019, Entrepreneur Resorts issued 36-month convertible loans in the principal amount of \$2.3 million which bear interest at rates between 10% to 12% per annum, payable monthly, quarterly, annually or at maturity depending upon the convertible note.
-The convertible notes were convertible at the end of the term at the market price, or in the event of a listing on the Australian Stock Exchange which is no longer planned, and have been amended, at the option of the holder, to convert into our ordinary shares at the offering price of this offering, or remain outstanding without a conversion right until the end of the term.
-As a result of offers made by the company during the year ended December 31, 2020 for early conversion, the aggregate outstanding balance of the convertible loans from both Genius Group Ltd and Entrepreneur Resorts as at December 31, 2020 was reduced to \$1.53 million.
+The convertible notes were convertible at the end of the term at the market price, or in the event of a listing on the Australian Stock Exchange which is no longer planned, and have been amended, at the option of the holder, to convert into our ordinary shares by the company during the year ended December 31, 2020 for early conversion, the aggregate outstanding balance of the convertible loans from both Genius Group Ltd and Entrepreneur Resorts as at December 31, 2020 was reduced to \$1.53 million.
 The company's commitment for interest payments during the 12 months ended December 31, 2021 is \$142,924.

-Genius Group's pro forma total non-current liabilities in 2020 was \$12.9 million after adjustments of \$5.8 million due to the GAAP to IFRS adjustment for UAV on their operating lease liabilities (\$6.8 million unadjusted), compared to \$7.1 million unadjusted in 2019.
+Genius Group's pro forma total non-current liabilities in 2020 was \$24.4 million after adjustments of \$5.8 million due to the GAAP to IFRS adjustment for UAV on their operating lease liabilities, \$11.5 million non-current portion of a note payable as part of the consideration for the acquisition of UAV, and \$1.5 million deferred tax liability (\$5.6 million unadjusted), compared to \$7.5 million unadjusted in 2019.
 The largest items in this amount were \$7.1 million in right of use liabilities of which \$5.8 million is due to the GAAP to IFRS adjustment for UAV on their operating lease liabilities, and \$2.4 million in deferred tax liability of which \$1.5 million is resulting from the purchase accounting for the IPO Acquisitions.
 Non-current liabilities of the IPO Acquisitions include \$1.7 million in loans payable comprised of UAV \$0.75 million, PIN \$0.35 million, and Education Angels \$0.62 million.